nemohan/doc/other/git/5 Rewriting history/git commit --amend.md

 Using Git reset, it is now possible to change master back to the commit it was before.
 This provides a safety net in case the history was accidentally changed.

-It's important to note that the reflog only provides a safety net if changes have been committed to your local repository and that it only tracks movements of the repositories branch tip.
+<font color="red">It's important to note that the reflog only provides a safety net if changes have been committed to your local repository and that it only tracks movements of the repositories branch tip.
 Additionally reflog entries have an expiration date.
-The default expiration time for reflog entries is 90 days.
+The default expiration time for reflog entries is 90 days.</font>

 For additional information, see our `git reflog` page.